 Leventhal Puga Braley P.C. upholds public safety, obtains historic verdicts, and produces life-changing results for clients.
 Our Denver-based firm has lawyers licensed across the country, and we are nationally acclaimed for our results.
-Contact us or call (877) 433-3906 to schedule a free consultation and see what we can do to help you.
+Contact us or call (877) 433-3906 to schedule a free consultation to discuss your premises liability claim and see what we can do to help you.

 Estimates vary, but over 30 people are killed and 17,000 wounded by elevators and escalators every year, with elevators causing 90% of the deaths and 60% of the serious injuries.
 Over half of the deaths are caused by falls into the shaft.
 Beyond that, incidents where workers are caught in/between moving parts, struck by the elevator or a counterweight, or trapped in a collapsing elevator account for the rest.
 Passengers are more likely to have the door close unexpectedly on them or to fall when the door opens and there is no elevator there.
 Escalator-related injuries often result from falls or entrapment: after clothing becomes caught at the bottom or top of the escalator or between a stair and escalator sidewall.

 - Back, neck, or spinal injuries